 - Sharing platforms: Sharing platforms allow people to share products and services, reducing the need for individual ownership.
 This can significantly reduce waste and save resources.

 These are just a few examples of product ideas that can promote a more circular economy.
-By designing products with sustainability in mind, we can reduce waste, save resources, and create a more sustainable future.
+We can reduce waste, save resources, and create a more sustainable future by designing sustainability products.

 See Related: Greed in America: Exploring the Impact on Society and Economy